Saying “No” and Letting Go

 I walked away from a book contract.
 I said no, and finally let it go.

 One of the hardest things we can ever do is say “no” to someone.
 In doing so, we tend to feel that we’re disappointing others or letting ourselves down, too.
-Possibly we will be missing out on something (FOMO) that we will regret later.
+Perhaps we will miss out on something (FOMO) that we will regret later.
 And then comes the guilt.
 Did we make a mistake by declining a potential opportunity?

 Saying “no” is never an easy path, but in some cases it’s the best option.

 Recently, I declined a book contract.
-Though I was incredibly flattered to be approached by a publisher, thrilled to get great feedback on my first chapters and happy to receive a generous contract in response, I had to say, “no thank you.”
+Although I was incredibly flattered to be approached by a publisher, thrilled to receive great feedback on my first chapters, and happy to have a generous contract offered in response, I had to say, “No, thank you.”
 And that was incredibly hard.
 It was something I never would’ve thought I’d do as an author, but it wasn’t a good fit.

-I hadn’t realized that this was a common occurrence until I consulted with some of my fellow authors and discovered they too have said “no” many times before on contracts, speaking engagements, appearances and collaborations.
+I hadn’t realized that this was a common occurrence until I consulted some of my fellow authors and discovered they, too, have said “no” many times to contracts, speaking engagements, appearances, and collaborations.
 “It’s smart business to say ‘no’ just as much or more than you say ‘yes,’” one of them explained.

 Warren Buffett once said, “For every 100 great opportunities that are brought to me, I say ‘no’ 99 times.”

-For example, if you feel your time, money or efforts won’t be worth the investment, you probably decline moving forward.
-That may be one of your determinant factors in choice.
-Then if you should decide to decline, what can you immediately turn your attention to so that rumination and regret don’t drain your energy.
+For example, if you feel your time, money, or efforts won’t be worth the investment, you probably decline moving forward.
+That is a determining factor in your choice.
+Then, if you should decide to decline, what can you immediately turn your attention to so that rumination and regret don’t drain your energy?

 In the words of Ralph Waldo Emerson: